RyanSieglerKX/runbook-kdb-insights/README.md

 Now we are set up to build the kdb architecture with microservices!

+**Tip:** It will be helpful to open several WSL terminals, all at the `/home/runbook-kdb-insights` directory.
+Use separate WSL terminals to run each of the Docker compose files (compose, compose-metrics, compose-stream), and have another terminal open for running queries and viewing logs.

 ---

 ## Build the main microservices architecture 🧱